Rhodvick/RHODVICK-MD/README.md

 ### <br>    ❖ SESSION_ID ❖

-`✠ IF YOU DON'T HAVE YOUR SESSION_ID SO U CAN GET IT CLICK ON SESSION_ID BUTTON AND PASTE YOUR NUMBER With COUNTRY CODE EXAMPLE:+92309XXXX THEN YOU CAN GET YOUR SESSION_ID ✠`
+`✠ IF YOU DON'T HAVE YOUR SESSION_ID SO U CAN GET IT HERE, CLICK ON SESSION_ID BUTTON AND PASTE YOUR NUMBER With COUNTRY CODE EXAMPLE:+25470015XXXX THEN YOU CAN GET YOUR SESSION_ID ✠`

 ----------